we'll bring the nature to you!

 Museum outreach programs are designed to be both educational and fun.
 Our professional staff prides itself on adapting presentations to meet the needs of your specific group.
+We will travel to your site anywhere in Vermont and adjacent regions of our neighboring States.

 Programs cover a wide variety of topics and can include hands-on science, outdoor activities, games and live animals.
-Please contact us to discuss a customized program or with any questions.

 Live Animal Presentations